aisland-dao/dex/README.md

 Under the hood, it uses the great [0x protocol](https://0x.org)
 and the list of tradable tokens is filtered out from [https://tokenlists.org/](https://tokenlists.org/) (an Uniswap Project).

-You can easily make your own DEX with a minimal effort, just changing your logo and colors in a few html/css files.
+You can easily make your own DEX with a minimal effort, just changing the logo and colors in a few html/css files inside the html folder.

 ## Installation Requirements:
 Operating System: